adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #126 Need to finish now the Week-5 HW in order to pass the class and wrap it up.

 #127 Almost done.
 Just need to wrap up already with this class.
 That will leave the last of the classes.

+#128 Made some good progress on the last HW today.
+Going to try and wrap up tomorrow.